c8r/lab/docs/getting-started.md

 ## Components

 Next, click on the *Components* tab to view the library of UI components.

-    >> You'll see an blank slate
+You‘ll see an empty screen to start with, so you‘ll need to create some components.

 Click the Add button in the upper right to create a new component.
 Choose one of the built-in templates to start creating a component.
 Give your new component a unique name.
 We recommend keeping it simple to start with, e.g. Button instead of PrimaryActionButton.

-Once you've created the component, you should see a minimally styled version, along with the style panel on the right.
+Once you‘ve created the component, you should see a minimally styled version, along with the style panel on the right.

 Try adjusting the styles on the right and creating a component that fits in with your visual style.

 ## Example Props

-Once you've got some basic styles set, you'll want to test the component out with different states to make sure it works.
+Once you‘ve got some basic styles set, you‘ll want to test the component out with different states to make sure it works.

 React uses *props* to pass values into a component from the parent.
-At the bottom of the right panel, you'll see a section called *Example Props*.
+At the bottom of the right panel, you‘ll see a section called *Example Props*.
 In the first code editor, try adding the following:

 ```js